Blisters on the feet are commonly caused by tight shoes or wet socks and are a sign of excess friction on a certain area of the foot.

 Long walks or running can also cause friction of the foot against the shoes and socks, leading to irritation, inflammation and possible blisters or wounds on the feet.

-What to do: You should use shoes and socks that are meant for running and walks.
+How to heal: You should use shoes and socks that are meant for running and walks.
 There are also in-soles and toe or heel protectors that can help to prevent the formation of blisters.
 To treat blisters that have already developed, you can protect them with a band-aid or hydrocolloid dressing.

 8. Using wet shoes or socks